-Purpose of these procedures
+Purpose of these Procedures

-The Public Interest Disclosures Act 2012 (formerly the Protected Disclosure Act 2012) encourages and facilitates making disclosures of improper conduct by public bodies or public sector employees and protects people who report improper conduct from reprisal.
-Public bodies or public officers include TCV and its employees.
+The Public Interest Disclosures Act 2012 (Vic) (the Act) encourages and facilitates the making of disclosures of improper conduct by public bodies or public sector employees, and protects people who report improper conduct from detrimental action taken against a person in reprisal for having reported the alleged improper conduct.
+Public bodies include TCV and public sector employees include TCV employees.